docker/compose/CONTRIBUTING.md

 * Stay on topic: Make sure that you are posting to the correct channel and avoid off-topic discussions.
-Remember when you update an issue or respond to an email you are potentially sending to a large number of people.
+Remember when you update an issue or respond to an email you are potentially sending it to a large number of people.
 Please consider this before you update.
-Also remember that nobody likes spam.
+Also, remember that nobody likes spam.

-* Don't send email to the maintainers: There's no need to send email to the maintainers to ask them to investigate an issue or to take a look at a pull request.
+* Don't send emails to the maintainers: There's no need to send emails to the maintainers to ask them to investigate an issue or to take a look at a pull request.
 Instead of sending an email, GitHub mentions should be used to ping maintainers to review a pull request, a proposal or an